Rayfoundry/fbx2gltf-docker/README.md

 # fbx2gltf-docker

 Builds the binary for FBX2glTF from the latest source for several Linux distros.
-Currently supported are: CentOS6, CentOS7, Amazon Linux 1 & 2.
+Currently supported are: CentOS6, CentOS7, Amazon Linux 1 & 2 & specialized CentOS7 from nvidia/cudagl.

 Required: Docker